Contract for Services Employment Permit

 Residency Permission is different to a work permit.

-You must register with the Garda National Immigration Bureau.
+You must also register with the Garda National Immigration Bureau.

 All detail in respect of salary should be provided with the application.